Frequently Asked Questions

 At Advanced Care Hospital of Montana, we are passionate about patient care.
 We consider it a privilege to be able to provide services to patients and their families throughout Montana, Wyoming, and western South Dakota.
 We are committed to providing the highest level of care available, and never take our responsibility to our patients for granted.

-Your physician or a healthcare provider will coordinate your continued long-term acute care, so it’s important to discuss your options and preferences with them.
+Your physician or a healthcare provider will coordinate your continued rehabilitative care, so it’s important to discuss your options and preferences with them.
 You may request Advanced Care Hospital of Montana through your physician or a healthcare provider who will take the proper steps to coordinate your care with us.
 To ensure we are the best fit for your medical needs, all potential patients are evaluated individually to ensure an appropriate admission to the right hospital setting for their recovery.

 Yes.
 We often treat patients in surrounding areas throughout Montana, Wyoming, and western South Dakota.
 The hospital’s location was selected intentionally so that we can best provide services to the Billings community we are in and outlying areas as well.

 Can I pay my bill online?